Top 100 American Goalkeepers (USMNT Depth Chart)

 After over a decade of updates, the top 100 returns once again with this spring’s lineup.
 Each goalkeeper is slotted by a number of factors: historical individual results, current individual level of play, and projected on-field performance.
 The top 100 attempts to remove exterior noise and team statistics to isolate the goalkeeper’s current level of play.
 Each block of ten names features a player to watch, giving a small bio about the goalkeeper and what to look out for in the coming months.
 To see how the top 100 rankings have evolved since July 2013, click here.

-Author’s note: This article was published in late March and does not reflect any club moves or retirements thereafter.
+Author’s note: This article was published in early July 2025 and does not reflect any club moves or retirements thereafter.
+It is currently under construction.

 4. Joe Willis, 36 - Nashville SC